 The best restaurants in Sydney right now

-Spring 2025 update: Doesn’t this warm weather make everything better?
-(Though, not car fines – they can still go to hell.)
-You know what else makes things better?
-Eating delicious food, sipping chilled wine and laughing with your people.
-Whatever you’ve got coming up, you’ll find Sydney’s best spots to do exactly that below.
+Summer 2025 update: It’s a fun time of year, don’t you reckon?
+Whether you’re having a work Christmas party, friends' catch-up or end-of-year blow-out, you’ll find Sydney’s best spots to do just that below.
 Here's our list of Time Out's best restaurants in Sydney right now, from hot newcomers to time-honoured institutions, curated by our expert, on-the-ground editors and food writers who eat and drink their way around Sydney, including Time Out Sydney's Editor, Avril Treasure.
 How did we narrow it down to the very best?
 When deciding, we considered fun, flavour, creativity, value for money – and 'wow' factor.
 So yes, of course, you’ll find a fine diner inside the Sydney Opera House here, but you’ll also find neighbourhood pasta, hole-in-the-wall Thai and venues right by the sea.
 Happy dining, Sydney.
-Editor's favourite restaurants in Sydney: 🥂 Best for a special occasion: Bennelong 👠 Best for a vibey date night: Fontana ☀️ Best for a long Sunday lunch: Sean's 🍝 Best for an Italian feast: Neptune’s Grotto 🫒 Best for a friends' catch-up: Olympus Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, food & drink inspo and activity ideas, straight to your inbox.
-RECOMMENDED READ: Still hungry?
+Editor's favourite restaurants in Sydney: đŸ„‚ Best for a special occasion: Ursula's Paddington 👠 Best for a vibey date night: Jane ☀ Best for a long Sunday lunch: Bathers' Pavilion 🍝 Best for an Greek feast: Olympic Meats đŸ«’ Best for a friends' catch-up: Vin-Cenzo's Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, food & drink inspo and activity ideas, straight to your inbox.
+RECOMMENDED READs: Still hungry?
 Check out our guide to the best cheap eats in Sydney.
+Want more?
+These are Sydney's best new restaurants and bars.

 The best cheap eats in Sydney right now